 The Million Dollar Question!
 And the best answer is 'it depends on you'.
 As you can see above, hypnotherapy can be very successful but it's also an interactive process, which means we work together and you play a vital, active role in your therapy.

-So, if you are looking for an quick fix or a 'magical' answer, then the answer is no.
+So, if you are looking for a quick fix or a 'magical' answer, then the answer is no.

 If you want someone else to take responsibility for your difficulties, or to do all the work so you don't have to, then the answer is no.

-If the only reason you are considering therapy is because someone else thinks there's a problem, but you don't, then the answer is probably no.
+If the only reason you are considering therapy is that someone else thinks there's a problem, but you don't, then the answer is probably no.